inputlogic/readme-template/README.md

 ---

 ## API Reference
-This should describe where your API documentation is located – usually this will be in Insomnia, but could also an address or location for external client API docs, or in cases where tools are used instead of standard API backends (ex.
+This should describe where your API documentation is located – usually this will be in Insomnia, but could also be an address or location for external client API docs, or in cases where tools are used instead of standard API backends (ex.
 Firebase, Cloud functions, etc.)

 [Back To The Top](#read-me-template)